 Artha helped organise a meeting in an open discussion format for angel investors under the age of 50, with a minimum of 5 investments with a similar objective of learning from each other’s experiences.
 Those meetings have successfully been going on for the past 11 months with beneficial results for all the participants.
 Currently, the discussion has graduated to deal sharing and evaluating each other’s investments.

-My team and I are excited to be able to organise the first Funded Entrepreneur Group meeting for the founders of our ecosystem.
+My team and I are excited to be able to organize the first Funded Entrepreneur Group meeting for the founders of our ecosystem.
 The meetings won’t be sponsored by anyone so that the attendees’ independence will be maintained, but there will be a thorough scrutiny of each person that attends to ensure the sanctity of the event.
 The exact costs of the event shall be shared between the attendees but I do not expect the cost to exceed 500-1000 per attendee inclusive of tea/coffee and a snack.

 So, if you are an entrepreneur who